Hector-Xavier/SAFETRANS/README.md

 **safetrans** - The docker image ID, or its more human-readable _tag_, specified during creation.

-**Rscript SAFETRANS_visibility_module.R** - Do not change: points to the script performing the analysis.
+**Rscript Visibility.R** - Do not change: points to the script performing the analysis.

 **channels** - Designates the channel or channels of the data scan files that will be used for analysis.
 At present, elevation scans should be made using only a single channel.